Flood control projects scandal in the Philippines: Protests

-The gate of the Discaya-owned St. Gerrard Construction headquarters in Pasig City is vandalized after protesters gathered there.

-Unlike the violent anti-corruption protests that happened in Nepal and Indonesia in 2025, Philippine protests were smaller and peaceful.
+Unlike the violent anti-corruption protests that happened in Nepal and Indonesia in 2025, Philippine protests were smaller and peaceful in early September 2025.
 Most Filipinos vented their frustrations online including Catholic Church leaders and Filipino business executives.
 According to Matthew David Ordonez, a political science lecturer at De La Salle University, repeated corruption scandals such as the impeachment trials against Vice President Sara Duterte had caused "scandal fatigue" in the Philippines.
-He noted that in comparison with Indonesia, Filipino protestors would opt for "quality rather than quantity, surgical actions rather than brute force of numbers."
+Since September 4, 2025, a series of widespread demonstrations have been held nationwide and overseas, with large protests occurring on September 21 during the anniversary of Marcos's martial law and November 30 on the birth anniversary of Andres Bonifacio.
+Protests continued as of January 2026.

 September 4

 A group of protesters including flood survivors and members of environmental groups such as Kalikasan hurled mud at the gate of Discaya-owned St. Gerrard Construction headquarters in Pasig and spray-painted the words "magnanakaw", "corrupt," and "ikulong" on the property gates.
 In response to the incident, Mayor Vico Sotto and the Malacañang through presidential spokesperson Claire Castro separately appealed that they refrain from any acts of violence.
 Various police agencies are exploring possible charges to be filed against protesters in coordination with the Discayas who have confirmed plans to formally file a complaint.
 The National Capital Region Police Office (NCRPO) also described plans to deploy around 2,000 police officers to keep the peace for future demonstrations.

 On the same day, around 60 Anakbayan members organized a rally at the DPWH headquarters in Port Area, Manila, to denounce the mismanagement of flood control funds, with protesters hurling dirty water and rotten vegetables at Manila Police District (MPD) personnel.
 Manila Mayor Isko Moreno later stated that the city will not tolerate any disruptive activities.